QuidLabs/IMO/README.md

 This software `README` includes material
 of Quid Labs; quid.io owned by QU!D LTD
 THIS `README` IS PROVIDED "AS IS," AND
-© HOLDERS MAKE NO REPRESENTATIONS
+© HOLDERS MAKE NO REPRESENTATIONSv OR

-OR WARRANTIES, EXPRESS OR IMPLIED, INCLUDING,
+WARRANTIES, EXPRESS OR IMPLIED, INCLUDING,
 NOT LIMITED TO, MERCHANTABILITY WARRANTIES
 OF FITNESS FOR A PARTICULAR PURPOSE OR TITLE.